divorce for harm Egypt • Egypt fault-based divorce procedure • evidence for harm Egypt divorce • foreigners divorce in Egypt

 Recognition depends on the destination country’s rules.
 Plan early for timelines, certified translations, and any public-policy checks.

 Considering a divorce for harm?
-Request a free, no-obligation review and receive a written plan—evidence strategy, documents, timeline, and fees—so you always know what happens next.
+You can request a free, no-obligation review and receive a written plan — evidence strategy, documents, realistic timeline and fees — before you make any commitment.